gerlichlab/hicognition/README.md

 ## Running tests frontend
 ```
-docker exec -it node-dev bash
+docker exec -it node bash
 ```
 Then